 While receiving an email from a new sender, especially one who is not from your organization, is not out of the ordinary, this may be a sign of phishing.
-In the event you do receive any emails from unfamiliar sources, take some time to meticulously examine those identified by Outlook as new senders before proceeding.
+If you receive any emails from unfamiliar sources, take some time to meticulously examine those identified by Outlook as new senders before proceeding.

 These days, scammers are improving their methods to dupe people, and many of them will include your first name in the email’s opening line.
 However, this is not always the case.
-Many mails will simply use the word “Hi” in the greeting.
-Or they may just write your email address after the word “Hi”.
+Many emails will simply use the word “Hi” in the greeting.
+Or they may just write your email address after the word “Hi.”

 Dates and Contact Info

 Check whether the “contact us” link at the bottom of the text takes you to any links or external websites, but do not click on anything.
 To find out where the web link might take you, simply make your mouse hover over it.
 If it doesn’t look like you can click on it or if the link that pops up in the lower left corner of your screen doesn’t look genuine, you should be wary of such emails.
-If there are any dates, such as copyright dates, make sure they are current because scammers might often forget details such as this.
+If there are any dates, such as copyright dates, ensure they are current because scammers might often forget details like this.

 Look At Branding

-Fraud emails will often masquerade as messages from well-known companies, supermarkets, big brands, deal sites, retailers, and even government departments.
+Fraud emails often masquerade as messages from well-known companies, supermarkets, big brands, deal sites, retailers, and government departments.
 Carefully check the branding and the logos keeping an eye on the quality, as this is a strong indicator of whether it is a scam or not.
 Cross-check the branding with the one received in previous emails from the same company, and also on the company or government website.
-If the mail is legitimate then the logo will be identical to the one on the website.
+If the mail is legitimate, the logo will be identical to the website’s logo.
 If this is not the case, it’s best to be wary of the mail and any attachments or links in it.